theminstack/snippets/README.md

 - [deferred](deferred) - Delay execution until idle.
 - [escape-regexp](escape-regexp) - Escape all regular expression special/meta characters
 - [events](events) - Named events with publication and subscription.
+- [fetch-error](fetch-error) - Error type and utilities for failed fetch requests.
 - [fsm](fsm) - Finite state machine.
 - [hash-djb2a](hash-djb2a) - Fast and good string hash function.
 - [is-json-safe](is-json-safe) - Can a value be converted to and from JSON without data loss.